apache/spark/docs/structured-streaming-programming-guide.md

-`lastProgress()` returns a `StreamingQueryProgress` object in [Scala](api/scala/index.html#org.apache.spark.sql.streaming.StreamingQueryProgress) and [Java](api/java/org/apache/spark/sql/streaming/StreamingQueryProgress.html) and an dictionary with the same fields in Python.
+`lastProgress()` returns a `StreamingQueryProgress` object in [Scala](api/scala/index.html#org.apache.spark.sql.streaming.StreamingQueryProgress) and [Java](api/java/org/apache/spark/sql/streaming/StreamingQueryProgress.html) and a dictionary with the same fields in Python.
 It has all the information about the progress made in the last trigger of the stream - what data was processed, what were the processing rates, latencies, etc. There is also `streamingQuery.recentProgress` which returns an array of last few progresses.

-In addition, `streamingQuery.status()` returns `StreamingQueryStatus` object in [Scala](api/scala/index.html#org.apache.spark.sql.streaming.StreamingQueryStatus) and [Java](api/java/org/apache/spark/sql/streaming/StreamingQueryStatus.html) and an dictionary with the same fields in Python.
+In addition, `streamingQuery.status()` returns a `StreamingQueryStatus` object in [Scala](api/scala/index.html#org.apache.spark.sql.streaming.StreamingQueryStatus) and [Java](api/java/org/apache/spark/sql/streaming/StreamingQueryStatus.html) and a dictionary with the same fields in Python.
 It gives information about what the query is immediately doing - is a trigger active, is data being processed, etc.

 Here are a few examples.